Canadian Citizenship Test: Everything You Need to Know (2026)

 The Canadian citizenship test is a 20-question multiple-choice exam administered by IRCC.
 You need to score at least 75% (15 out of 20) to pass.
 The test is 45 minutes long, available in English or French, and covers all topics from the official Discover Canada study guide.
 Applicants aged 18–54 must take it as part of the naturalization process.

-The Canadian citizenship test is a key step in your journey to becoming a Canadian citizen.
-Administered by IRCC, this written exam evaluates your knowledge of Canada — its history, government, rights, responsibilities, geography, and symbols.
-The test is based entirely on the official Discover Canada study guide and consists of 20 multiple-choice questions.
-You need to score at least 75% (15 out of 20) to pass.
+The Canadian citizenship test is the single decision point between permanent residency and full citizenship.
+Administered by IRCC, this written exam evaluates your knowledge of Canada — its history, federal government, rights, responsibilities, geography, and symbols.
+The test is built entirely from the official Discover Canada study guide and consists of 20 multiple-choice or true/false questions, with 15 out of 20 (75%) required to pass.

 Key Facts